-She plays the wife of a brassiere manufacturer (Richard Attenborough), who manages to conceal her lover (James Booth), one of her husband’s employees, in the attic for three years before her husband tumbles to the situation.
+She plays Harriet, the wife of brassiere manufacturer Robert Blossom (Richard Attenborough), who manages to conceal her lover, Ambrose Tuttle (James Booth) – a sewing machine repairman who works for her husband – in the attic for three years before her husband tumbles to the situation.

 This film is loosely based on a real incident.
 In the early 1920s, Dolly Oesterreich kept her lover, Otto Sanhuber in her attic for many years.

 Her husband Fred ran a company that made aprons.
 Otto even moved with the couple from Milwaukee to Los Angeles to stay above his lover.
 Unfortunately, the real story didn’t have the happy ending of the movie.